pwall567/kjson-spring/README.md

 ```
 This example shows just the `allowExtra` option being set; any of the configuration options, including custom
 serialization and deserialization, may be used.
-If no `JSONConfig` is provided the `JSONConfig.defaultConfig` will be used.
+If no `JSONConfig` is provided, the `JSONConfig.defaultConfig` will be used.

 ## Client REST Calls